Pre-Secondary Education : Math

 High school students who are considering this program should take either the SAT or ACT college entrance examination for use in guidance and counseling.
 All students entring a degree program must also take the college's placement tests prior to registering for classes.

 The Blue Ash College admissions office provides an application for admission and all the information you'll need to enroll in the college.
-Please go to https://www.ucblueash.edu/admissions/steps.html for more information on applying.
+Please go to the UCBA Admissions, Steps for Enrollment webpage for more information on applying.

 This program is an open admissions program, but in order to proceed to the Bachelor's degree from the UC College of Education, Criminal Justice, and Human Services, the student must meet the following criteria and apply to the cohort in the second year.
 Talk to an advisor about the timing and requirements for applying to cohort.
 Note that admission to a cohort is not guaranteed; when the number of applicants exceeds the number of available openings, the better qualified candidates will be admitted.